Skip to main content

 English

-To ensure it delivers in the public interest, the IPSASB’s strategic objective is:
+To ensure it delivers in the public interest, the IPSASB’s strategic objective is: strengthening Public Financial Management (PFM) globally through increasing adoption of accrual-based IPSAS.

-Strengthening Public Financial Management (PFM) globally through increasing adoption of accrual-based IPSAS.
-Delivered through two main areas of activity, both of which have a public interest focus:
+This will be delivered through two main areas of activity, both of which have a public interest focus:

 • Developing and maintaining IPSAS and other high-quality financial reporting guidance for the public sector; and